minhtran-q/security-knownledge/README.md

   _`Access-Control-Allow-Origin: https://news.example.com`_

   Once **CORS** access is configured, `news.example.com` can request resources from `partner-api.com`.
 For every request, `partner-api.com` will respond with `Access-Control-Allow-Credentials:"true"`.
 The browser then knows the communication is authorized and permits cross-origin access.

+  When a web application attempts a cross-origin request, the browser evaluates the request based on the criteria for simple requests.
+If the request meets these criteria, it's sent directly without a preflight.
+Otherwise, the browser determines that a _**preflight**_ is necessary.
 </details>